Salix alba: Award of Garden Merit

-Uses
+Cultivation and uses

 The wood is tough, strong, and light in weight, but has minimal resistance to decay.
 The stems (withies) from coppiced and pollarded plants are used for basket-making.
 Charcoal made from the wood was important for gunpowder manufacture.
 The bark tannin was used in the past for tanning leather.
 The wood is used to make cricket bats.

 S. alba wood has a low density and a lower transverse compressive strength.
 This allows the wood to bend, which is why it can be used to make baskets.
-Willow bark contains indole-3-butyric acid, which is a plant hormone stimulating root growth; willow trimmings are sometimes used to clone rootstock in place of commercially synthesized root stimulator.
+Willow bark contains indole-3-butyric acid, which is a plant hormone stimulating root growth; willow trimmings are sometimes used to clone rootstock in place of commercial synthetic root stimulator.

 It is also used for ritual purposes by Jews on the holiday of Sukkot.